farm-ng/amiga-dev-kit/website/docs/examples/camera_client/README.md

 #                         The camera config.
 ```

-To customize the run, you need to update the `service_config.json`
-by modifying the `host` and `port` fields.
-You can also stream the stereo left or right images or the camera's
+Moreover, you can also stream the stereo left or right images or the camera's
-disparity by changing the `path` field (e.g., /left).
+disparity by changing the `path` field (e.g., /left) in the `service_config.json` file.

 ### 5. Code overview